basakkurtuldu/basakkurtuldu.github.io/README.md

 History of Logic
 Philosophy of Logic
 Types of Logic
+Application of Logic | Logic Readings
+                       Fuzzy Logic Applications
-Application of Logic | Logic Readings, Fuzzy Logic Applications, Philosophy of Informal Logic with Papers, Philosophy of Mathematics |Readings on Philosophy of AI, The Recent Period Language Mathematics and Logic Studies, Types of Logical Reasoning |
+					   Philosophyof Informal Logic with Papers
+					   Philosophy of Mathematics | Readings on Philosophy of AI The Recent Period Language Mathematics and Logic Studies Types of Logical Reasoning |